youngkyunJang/Deep-Hash-Distillation/README.md

-# Self-Distilled-Hashing for Deep Image Retrieval
+# Deep Hash Distillation for Image Retrieval

-Official Pytorch implementation of "Self-Distilled Hashing for Deep Image Retrieval"
+Official Pytorch implementation of "Deep Hash Distillation for Image Retrieval"

 *This repository is anonymized for double-blind review.*